I tried deploying an AI agent to AgentCore using AgentCore CLI

 agentcore invoke "こんにちは" --agent MyAgent

-When executed, the following response is displayed:
+When executed, the response displays as follows:

 Execution result